sl-he/pixinsight-anawbpps/README.md

 - ✅ Ranked prefixes (!1-!5) for easy identification
 - ✅ Automatic organization by acquisition conditions
 - ✅ StarAlignment process with with grouping by objects/targets
-- ✅ LocalNormalization process with with grouping by objects/targets (switching OFF by default)
+- ✅ LocalNormalization process with with grouping by objects/targets
 - ✅ ImageIntegration process with with grouping by objects/targets and saving results on disk (with right naming by the groups)
+- ✅ DrizzleIntegration process with with grouping by objects/targets and saving results on disk (with right naming by the groups)
 - ✅ Two-disk workflow support